IBM/Hybrid-Cloud-Applications-and-Services/README.md

 	![try it out](images/try-it-out.png)

-5. Now, go to `https://<Cloud Host:Port>/ibm/api/explorer/` and varify your local server interface can be accessed from public cloud host gateway.
-Remember, 'Cloud Host' is the Secure gateway server information we noted down at the end of [Step 1], and your default username is **admin** and password is **admin**.
+5. Now, go to `https://<Cloud Host:Port>/ibm/api/explorer/` and varify your local server interface can be accessed from public 'Cloud Host' gateway server.
+Remember, 'Cloud Host' is the Secure gateway server information we noted down at the end of [Step 1](#1-create-a-secure-tunnel-to-connect-your-on-premise-enviroment-to-public-cloud), and your default username is **admin** and password is **admin**.

 # 4. Create an API Connect service in Bluemix